cnspencer/mealplanning/README.md

 	* Removes a specified food from the current list

 # TODO list:
-BUG: Fix counter when food removed (i.e. reset after removal/before reprint)

 FUNCTIONALITY: Add some more basic modules like shufflePlan, findQuick, etc.

 DESIGN: Renovate main.py for better flow, so that a list isn't the first thing you need to select - some mods won't need a specific list

-DESIGN: ~~Refactor food.py to allow for new data fields (like calories, servings, etc.)~~ /Check out dynamic setting of attributes
+DESIGN: ~~Refactor food.py to allow for new data fields (like calories, servings, etc.)~~Check out dynamic setting/getting of attributes

 DESIGN: Eventually migrate to Java to create JavaFX GUI